ShovalShabi/Parking-Spot-App/README.md

 # Design-Patterns
-Final project in course Design Patterns conducted in Java for the buissenes logic,JavaFX for GUI and MySQL for designing the DB.
+Final project in course Design Patterns conducted in Java for the buissenes logic, JavaFX for GUI and MySQL for designing the DB.

 **Project vision:**
 An application that helps drivers to find a nearby parking spot which is free.